 Redgate's second annual State of SQL Server Monitoring survey provides new insights into how the world of SQL Server monitoring is adjusting and adapting to emerging challenges, such as compliance regulations and cloud technologies, while keeping on-top of the usual issues such as deployments, availability, and capacity.

-We asked over 600 SQL Server professionals across a range of sectors, in organizations of every size around the globe about how they monitor SQL Server, the technologies they work with, and what they thought the biggest challenges were for them and their SQL Servers over the next 12 months.
+Over 800 SQL Server professionals across a range of sectors, in organizations of every size around the globe, told us how they monitor their SQL Server estates, the technologies they work with, what their biggest challenges are, and what the future trends for the industry are likely to be.

-- The three biggest challenges teams monitoring SQL Server face in 2018
+- The biggest challenges teams monitoring SQL Server face in 2019

 - The most popular tool for managing SQL Server estates